athenarc/UDFBench/README.md

 <img src="https://github.com/johnfouf/udfbench/blob/main/figs/schema.png" alt="Dataset Schema" width="1000px">

-Additionally, external files used in queries are available in the same Zenodo repository.
+Additionally, external files in csv, xml and json format used in queries 6, 7, 13, 15 and 18 are available in the same dataset from zenodo in the `files` folder.

 ---